Missing Puzzle Pieces in the Performance Landscape of the Quantum Approximate Optimization Algorithm: Introduction

-It can be shown that the existence of an OGP implies that there is an a priori gap between what $p$-local algorithms (like QAOA) can possibly achieve, and optimality.
+It can be shown that the existence of an OGP implies that there is an a-priori gap between what $p$-local algorithms (like QAOA) can possibly achieve, and optimality~\cite{Chen2023}.
 In contrast to this, for problems without OGP~\cite{Chen2017,Auffinger2017,Chou2021}, we may be able to find a $p$-local algorithm that produces solutions $(1-\epsilon)$ close to optimality with high probability.
 The statement `with high probability' is important, and implies that there is no guarantee that such a good $(1-\epsilon)$ approximation can be always reached, as otherwise complexity theoretic statements like the unique games conjecture~\cite{Khot2007}, and therefore also \texttt{P} $\neq$ \texttt{NP}, would collapse.
-For MaxCut on regular graphs, such an approximate $(1-\epsilon)$ classical algorithm has been proposed in Ref.~\cite{Alaoui2021}, with the remaining condition that $\epsilon$ cannot be made arbitrary small $d>O(1/\epsilon)$ yet.
-The largely differing behaviour for problems with and without OGP is greatly enhanced for random regular graphs in the regime of high regularity.
-This regime has been treated with QAOA for MaxCut with less stringent bounds on optimality which in the end suggest qualitatively wrong results~\cite{Wurtz2021}.
-For the MIS problem this regime has not been explicitly investigated yet with QAOA to the best of our knowledge.
+For MaxCut on $d$-regular graphs, such an approximate $(1-\epsilon)$ classical algorithm has been proposed in Ref.~\cite{Alaoui2021}.
+However, in this algorithm $\epsilon$ cannot be chosen arbitrarily small for finite $d$.
+The performance gap of QAOA in solving problems with and without OGP becomes bigger for random $d$-regular graphs as $d$ increases.
+The regime of finite $d\geq 3$ has been treated with QAOA with fixed $p$ for MaxCut with less stringent bounds on optimality~\cite{Wurtz2021}.
+Such an analysis suggests that the approximation ratios achieved by QAOA in solving MaxCut are decreasing with growing $d$, which is a qualitatively wrong result.
+In this work, we show they are not decreasing by using tighter bounds on optimality.
+For the MIS problem the same regime $d\geq 3$ has not been explicitly investigated yet with QAOA to the best of our knowledge.

-In this work we fill these gaps by first extending the technique of the recursive formula of Ref.~\cite{Basso2021} to MIS, enabling performance calculations in the high regularity regime.
+In this work we therefore provide an explicit performance analysis of QAOA on these two problems.
+For this we extend the technique of the recursive formula of Ref.~\cite{Basso2021} to MIS, enabling performance calculations in the large but finite $d$ regime.
 We start by showing how to treat the MaxCut problem and the MIS problem on equal footing using the language of Ising models with local fields.
-With a range of numerical improvements in evaluating the recursive formula, we are able to determine tree QAOA performance for Ising models with local fields $H=\sum_{ij \in E}Z_iZ_j + h\sum_{i\in V}$ for $N\rightarrow \infty$ on graphs with regularities up to $d=100$.
+With a range of numerical improvements in evaluating the recursive formula, we are able to determine tree QAOA performance for Ising models with local fields $H=\sum_{ij \in E}Z_iZ_j + h\sum_{i\in V}$ for $N\rightarrow \infty$ on $d$-regular graphs with $d$ up to $100$.

 In addition, we combine these results with state-of-art upper bounds on optimality.
 For MaxCut, upper bounds on the cut fraction in the asymptotic limit for $d$-regular graphs have been determined in Refs.~\cite{Dembo2015,CojaOghlan2020}.
 For MIS, upper bounds on the independence ratio in the asymptotic limit for $d$-regular graphs have been determined in Refs.~\cite{McKay1987,Balogh2017}.
 Taking into account these findings yields higher performance guarantees for QAOA in the asymptotic limit than previously assumed, and changes insights on the qualitative behaviour in the large $d$ regime.
 This is mainly relevant for MaxCut: for instance in Ref.~\cite{Wurtz2021} it is observed that asymptotic tree QAOA outperforms the GW guarantee at $p\geq 11$.
 However, by combining the QAOA performance with state-of-the-art bounds on optimality, it can be realized that this actually already happens when $p\geq 4$ for $N\rightarrow \infty$.
 This observation is only true in the large $N$ limit, but however gives hope that an effective quantum utility regime can be reached in the near term for this problem, with a local quantum algorithm.